plausible/website/_posts/2021-05-17-google-amp-is-dead-amp-pages-no-longer-get-preferential-treatment-in-google-search.md

 From the page experience algorithm change, Google is giving ranking incentive to sites that are fast instead.
 This is something that should have been done from the start without even getting into [the whole AMP mess](https://markosaric.com/google-amp/).

-Google has been pushing sites to use their AMP pages for years and continues to recommend it as "the majority of the AMP pages achieve great page experiences".
+Google has been pushing sites to use AMP for years and continues to recommend it as "the majority of the AMP pages achieve great page experiences".
 But for websites that are optimized for speed, their AMP pages are often slower than the regular pages.

 ## Why did Google make this change now?